 Each student has the opportunity to negotiate their own plan and strategy for their studies.
 The Final project is shared between all MA students at the IAB and it is hoped that the project will see collaboration across the MA community.

 It is anticipated that the Final Project on the MA Acting will result in the collaborative production of at least production either student developed or an existing production.
 (30 ECTS Units)

 Applying for the MA programme is simple.
-It is important for the Institute to get to know applicants for its MA programmes very well.
-The application process is straight-forward.
+It is important for the Institute to get to know the applicant for its MA programmes very well.
+The application process is straight-forward:

 In the first instance, applicants are asked to fill in the MA application form and attach a personal statement detailing their creative aspirations and reasons for wishing to join the MA programme.
 You can download the MA application form here:

 A €50 audition fee must be paid along with your application form.
 You can pay for it here: